borgbackup/borg/README.rst

 **Data encryption**
     All data can be protected using 256-bit AES encryption, data integrity and authenticity is verified using HMAC-SHA256.
+Data is encrypted clientside.

 **Compression**
     All data can be compressed by lz4 (super fast, low compression), zlib